yitaozh/yitaozh.github.io/source/_posts/3106-Lexicographically-Smallest-String-After-Operations-With-Constraint.md

 ## Hints/Notes

-- change as many letters to 'a' first, then do just append
+- change as many letters to 'a' first, then append the remaining

 ## Solution